ddot159/CMPE131Team6/README.md

+### Delete Task

+A delete button is available to the user on the Task Page, when clicked, it results in the task getting deleted from the list.
+Before deleting the task, the website shows a confirmation pop-up asking the users if they want to continue and performs the deletion based on their answer.

+### Assigning Dates

+The user while adding a task has an option to add a deadline to it, and this deadline can be viewed using the inbox option of our web application.

 ### Navbar

 The navbar is visible and usable throughout the site, and can help the user navigate to different pages and logout of their account.
 The navbar can be seen in the top portion of the screen and has a home button, a lists button, a dropdown menu with some placeholders, and a logout button.

+### Viewing Function

+We have enabled an option "Categories" for the user to view the different categories and the tasks assigned to each category.
+This option is located inside the dropdown-menu of the Navbar.

+### Edit Tasks/Categories

+Similar to the delete button on the Tasks Page, we have also created an edits button for the user to change the task name, its category or deadline.
+When clicked it redirects to an Edits Page where three input fields- New Task, New Category, New Deadline are present, out of which only New Deadline field is a required field.

+### Mobile Version

+For enabling a mobile version, we just added the required meta tag to the all the user-accessed html files.
+We have also provided instructions on how to run it on your mobile server in run.py file.